kjinwoo12/UE4Study-NetworkFPS/Documents/PickUpWeapon.md

 ## Step 1.
 Create a new `PickUpWeapon` BP.
 1. Create a new Blueprint inherits PickUpWeapon at `C++ Class/FPS`.
 2. Set static mesh of `WeaponMesh`
 3. Set size of PickUpRange.
 It will be trigger of if is player's character near by.
+4. Set Drop Sound.
+Default value is `MyContent/Weapon/A_Drop`.
+It is a SoundCue.
+You have to set switch parameter name is `Power`.
+The range of `Power` is 0(Powerful) to 5(weakness).

 ## Step 2.
 Set `PickUpWeaponBlueprint` of your `WeaponBase` BP to `PickUpWeapon` BP what you had make at step 1
 Set your `PickUpWeapon` BP at `PickUpWeaponBlueprint` in `WeaponBase` BP.
 It makes possible to spawn the actor made using your `PickUPWeapon` BP.
 Check out the function `WeaponBase::SpawnPickUpWeaponActor`.
 It is a preparing for [How to drop weapon](##_Drop_weapon)